 Even further, I couldn’t fathom the loneliness of what I call relationship winters.
 Those seasons of missed connection when your marriage can’t seem to rekindle its warmth.
 And as I faced those things I began asking God ‘What does the Bible say about happiness in marriage?’What does the Bible say about happiness in marriage?
 Happiness in marriage is about turning my attention to God’s voice, His provision, and His instruction for my life.
 Click To Tweet

 I’m blessed with an incredible godly husband and a happy marriage.
 But before I get to all the good stuff, please know that I relate to hard times, too.
 Whether your current wifely experience radiates bliss, or you’re bundled up praying for spring, I bring exciting news.

-God has good in store for us and He wants to do good to our marriages.
+The Lord God has good in store for us and He wants to do good in our marriages.

 God makes every promise in Scripture available to His daughters.
 Things like these Bible verses to save marriage:

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 (Jeremiah 29:11)

 And I know that the commonly felt desire we describe as “happiness” actually relates to deeper heart needs.

 “For the Lord is good; His steadfast love endures forever, and His faithfulness to all generations.”
 (Psalm 100:5 NASB)